By the end of this section, you will be able to:

-- Identify basic tenets of the Articles of Confederation.
+- Identify the main features of the Articles of Confederation

-- Describe some unexpected consequences of the Articles of Confederation.
+- Describe the crises resulting from key features of the Articles of Confederation

-The final draft of the Articles of Confederation, which formed the basis of the new nation’s government and first written constitution, was accepted by Congress in 1777 and submitted for ratification by all thirteen states.
-Maryland argued that territory west of the Appalachian mountains, to which some states had laid claim, should instead be held by the national government as public land for the benefit of all.
-The last of these states, Virginia, relinquished its land claims in 1781, clearing the way for Maryland’s approval and ratification of the Articles.
+The final draft of the Articles of Confederation, which formed the basis of the new nation’s government, was accepted by Congress in November 1777 and submitted to the states for ratification.
+It would not become the law of the land until all thirteen states had approved it.
+Within two years, all except Maryland had done so.
+Maryland argued that all territory west of the Appalachians, to which some states had laid claim, should instead be held by the national government as public land for the benefit of all the states.
+When the last of these states, Virginia, relinquished its land claims in early 1781, Maryland approved the Articles.
+A few months later, the British surrendered.

 View the Articles of Confederation at the National Archives.
 The timeline for drafting and ratifying the Articles of Confederation is available at the Library of Congress.